All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 People living with HIV can have a normal life expectancy!

-What is transition?
+What is HIV?

 Did you know?

-World Aids Day is celebrated on the 1st December each year!
+World AIDS Day is celebrated on the 1st December each year!

 My results chart – Viral load